Covid 19 coronavirus: Nigel Te Hiko dies from virus in Waikato Hospital

 "Words cannot express the honour and love we felt being invited to speak at the service and also to carry our leader [and] brother to his resting place," he wrote on Facebook.

-There are now three deaths related to the Auckland August cluster - after Pacific health leader and Auckland GP Dr Joe Williams died on the same day as Alan Te Hiko.
+Three deaths are now related to the Auckland August cluster - after Pacific health leader and Auckland GP Dr Joe Williams died on the same day as Alan Te Hiko.
 He too, had been in ICU for several weeks.